deity-io/falcon-platform-docs/docs/platform/integration/wordpress.md

 ## Supported Features

-Our plugin adds endpoints for many of Wordpresses features incuding posts, tags, comments, media and more.
+Our plugin adds endpoints for many of Wordpresses features including posts, tags, comments, media and more.
 We also support menus and `Advanced Custom Fields`.

-Using `demo-v1` we have full support (including FE rendering and components) for the following features:
+Using `demo-v1` we have full support (including components and routes) for the following features:

 - Blog Posts
 - Blog Categories